perjerz/academic-perjerz/content/post/en-what-is-ngmodule/index.md

 Angular App 🅰️ has been splited into feature modules already.

-CEO 😎 want Angular App's telephone's input 📞 to have mask from 0999999999 to 099-999-999 **For every telephone's input in the App**
+CEO 😎 want telephone's input 📞 in Angular App to be masked from 0999999999 to 099-999-999 **For every telephone's input in the App**

-We 👨💻 then search for the libraries in Google, and we found [ngx-mask](https://github.com/JsDaddy/ngx-mask).
+We then search for the libraries in Google, and we found [ngx-mask](https://github.com/JsDaddy/ngx-mask). 👨💻

 We have already installed `npm install --save ngx-mask`.

-In ngx-mask github have installation guide by import Module like below.
+ngx-mask Github has installation guide by importing Module like below.

 ```typescript
 import { NgxMaskModule } from 'ngx-mask'